-- Today's agriculture is successful because of the many advancements in breeding, weed and pest management, etc. that have enhanced crop productivity. - The world's expected population growth and the subsequent increased demand for food, feed, and fiber products place a heavy burden on the resources that will be needed to continue to produce crops in the face of declining cropland acres, dwindling resources needed to grow those crops, and stagnating crop yields. - An expansion/enhancement of crop microbiomes to improve plant production should be a significant part of the next agricultural revolution. - Advances in technology and analytical methods allow today's scientists to study and research the complex crop microbiomes that will contribute to the enhancement of crop production. - The increased interest in the importance and protection of crop microbiomes has been precipitated by the need to couple intensive management of agricultural systems with good stewardship in order to minimize the negative effects on the crop's growing environment. - Some plants attract or select for specific microbes, which suggests that the crop microbiome is an assembly of microbes that is ecologically dynamic. - In order for microbes to be used for enhancing crop productivity, there must first be an
+- Today's agriculture is successful because of the many advancements in breeding, weed and pest management, etc. that have enhanced crop productivity. - The world's expected population growth and the corresponding increased demand for food, feed, and fiber products place a heavy burden on the resources that will be needed to continue to increase commodity production in the face of declining cropland acres, dwindling resources needed to grow crops, and stagnating crop yields. - An expansion/enhancement of crop microbiomes to improve plant production should be a significant part of the next agricultural revolution. - Advances in technology and analytical methods allow today's scientists to study more complex crop microbiomes. - The increased interest in the importance and protection of crop microbiomes has been precipitated by the need to couple intensive management of agricultural systems with good stewardship in order to minimize the negative effects on the crop's growing environment. - Some plants attract or select for specific microbes, which suggests that the crop microbiome is an assembly of microbes that is ecologically dynamic. - In order for microbes to be used for enhancing crop productivity, there must first be an understanding of how growing different crops under different management systems will affect the stability of a crop microbiome.

-- understanding of how growing different crops under different management systems will affect the stability of a crop microbiome. - It is recognized that gaps remain in the knowledge of how the exploitation of microbes and microbial activity can positively impact crop production and food security.
+It is recognized that gaps remain in the knowledge of how the exploitation of microbes and microbial activity can positively impact crop production and food security.